overhangio/tutor-xqueue/README.rst

     tutor plugins enable xqueue

 You should then run the initialisation scripts.
-The easiest way to do this is to run ``tutor local quickstart``.
+The easiest way to do this is to run ``tutor local launch``.

 Usage
 -----